Thoroughbred (film): Production

 The film was the first made by Cinesound after the studio ceased production in 1935 enabling Hall to visit Hollywood for a number of months.
 While in Hollywood there he signed contracts with American star Helen Twelvetrees and writer Edmond Seward to work on the film.
 (Sally Blane and Norman Foster had been originally considered).

 He also purchased a rear-projection unit which was used extensively in the film.
 The budget was originally announced as £25,000.

 Twelvetrees was paid £1,000 a week, reportedly the highest salary ever paid by the Australian film industry to an actor.
 (Another source said £200 a week.)
+According to Filmink "There was a trend at the time to import third-tier Hollywood names to appear in Australian films; this would generate considerable publicity at home and possibly help overseas sales."

 Her co-stars would be Australian leading man Frank Leighton and English actor John Longden who was having an extended stay in Australia.
 According to Ken G. Hall, Twelvetrees and Leighton had an affair during filming, despite the actress having been accompanied to Australia by her husband and baby.
 Her husband found out and threatened to kill Leighton.
 Hall told Stuart F. Doyle who arranged for some detective friends to force Twelvetrees' husband to leave Australia.

 This was the first movie with Cinesound for actor Ron Whelan, who joined the company as assistant director and also worked as an actor in several films.

 Australia's Prime Minister Joseph Lyons visited the set during filming.

 The horses races were shot in part by a camera man being towed on a sled.

 The climax is similar to the 1934 Frank Capra film, Broadway Bill.
 Hall claimed he was unaware of this and blamed it on Seward.

-Release
+Reception

 The film was popular although reviews were mixed, with some criticism of the script.